VFPX/Win32API/samples/sample_523.md

 ## Before you begin:
-This code is written in response to a question posted on UT: <a href="http://www.universalthread.com/wconnect/wc.dll?2,15,1194808">Ride two WAVs at once?</a>[Ride two WAVs at once?](sample_000.md)
+This code is written in response to a question posted on UT: Ride two WAVs at once?

 The sndPlaySound is not suitable for this.
 To play multiple sounds simultaneously, the waveOut* functions must be used.